stgm/scientific-programming-1/10 Numbers/20 Primes/10 Prime.md

 # The thousandth prime

-Implement a program that generates the $$n$$-th prime number, where `n` is a user provided value.
+Implement a program that generates the $$n$$-th prime number, where $$n$$ is a user provided value.

 	Which prime number are you looking for?
 1000
 	7919

 ## Background

-As previously mentioned, a computer is a great tool for quickly executing a series of "dumb" actions.
-An example of what a computer does so much better than single person, is calculating prime numbers.
+As previously mentioned, a computer is a great tool for quickly executing a series of "dumb", or simple, actions.
+An example of what a computer does a lot better (and quicker!) than humans, is calculating prime numbers.
 The definition of a prime number is not too complicated.
 But determining how many divisors a number has could take an enormous amount of time.
 Python to the rescue!

 ## Specification

-* Ask the user to provide the rank (how manyth) of the prime number that they want.
+* Ask the user to provide the rank (how many-th) of the prime number that they want.
 This has to be a whole, positive number.

 * If a user provides a value that is not valid, ask the user to try again.
-Keep prompting the user for a value until they do so.
+Keep prompting the user for a value until they do provide a valid number.
 Since it is not known how often you'll have to repeat the question, a `while`-loop seems perfect!

 * Once the rank of the prime is established, have your program calculate the correct prime and report it back to the user.